neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 We'll resample all our files so that they are all 8kHZ.
-This should be good for [voice audio](https://forums.fast.ai/t/fastai-v2-audio/53535/99).

-We'll also resize the signal so that all our audio tensors are the same size.
+This should be good for [voice audio](https://forums.fast.ai/t/fastai-v2-audio/53535/99).We'll also resize the signal so that all our audio tensors are the same size.
 In addition, I think that converting sound from stereo to mono may be a [good idea](https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html#formatting-the-data).

 ```python